50 Easy Ways to Save Money on Your Move

 9. Move in the winter, the middle of the week, or the middle of the month.

 11. Purchase moving insurance/coverage (it’s a small amount up front, but big savings should anything break).

 12. Confirm with your moving company that they don’t sneak in extra fees, such as an additional cost for stairs.

 13. Use your own blankets, linens and rags as packing materials instead of renting from your truck rental or moving company.

 14. When packing, nest smaller items inside of larger items to save money on moving boxes.

-17. Find a neighbor having a garage sale, and see if they’ll sell your items for a flat fee or on a commission basis.
+17. Find a neighbor having a garage/yard sale, and see if they’ll sell your items for a flat fee or on a commission basis.

 18. Round up volunteers and friends to help you move instead of hiring moving labor.

-19. Write down all the steps involved in the moving process (Staying organized will save you time and money in the long-run).
+19. Use a moving checklist to organize your moving process (staying organized will save you time and money in the long-run).

 20. If you’re driving a long distance, stay overnight with friends or family members along the way.

 21. Try to negotiate with your mover; it never hurts to ask whether they’re willing to negotiate on pricing.

 23. Sell your lightly used boxes when you’re finished with them (try Container Exchange or Box Cycle).

 24. Carefully choose your utility shut-down dates (don’t pay for an extra month if your company doesn’t prorate your bill).